9Dave9/bouncing-vim/README.md

 If you chose to link to the `vimrc`, you can still add custom configuration in a `~/.vimrc.after` file that will be loaded automatically.

+If you already have a .vimrc file this will be backed-up and then renamed to `~/.vimrc.after` preserving your custom vim configuration

 *Temporary install*:

 - run `./vim-scripts/tmp-plugins-install` at the beginning of the pairing session